2018 Western Kentucky Hilltoppers football team

 The 2018 Western Kentucky Hilltoppers football team (WKU) represented Western Kentucky University in the 2018 NCAA Division I FBS football season.
 The Hilltoppers played their home games at the Houchens Industries–L. T. Smith Stadium in Bowling Green, Kentucky as members of the East Division of Conference USA (C–USA).
 They were led by second-year head coach Mike Sanford Jr. They finished the season 3–9, 2–6 in C-USA play to finish in a tie for sixth place in the East Division.

 On November 25, head coach Mike Sanford Jr. was fired after only two seasons.
 He finished at WKU with a record of 9–16.

-Previous season

-The Hilltoppers finished the 2017 season 6–7, 4–4 in C-USA play to finish in a tie for third place in the East Division.
-They received an invite to the Cure Bowl where they lost to Georgia State.